aatanas/TerminalSecureChat/README.md

 # TerminalSecureChat
 Cross-platform encrypted chat in the terminal.
 Written in Java.
 Uses AES encryption.
-Repo is not fully complete yet !
+This repo is not fully complete yet !